Restoril (Temazepam) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Specialized therapies like music therapy, animal-assisted therapy, or art therapy

-Inpatient residential drug rehab and outpatient drug rehab are two of the main types of treatment offered after detox.
+Inpatient residential drug rehab and outpatient drug rehab are two of the main types of temazepam treatment offered after detox.
 The chart below outlines the differences between the two.

 Depending on the type of temazepam addiction treatment program you choose, the cost can vary greatly.
-Most drug rehab programs offer several different payment options to help reduce the financial burden of rehab.
+Most temazepam rehab programs offer several different payment options to help reduce the financial burden of rehab.
 Once you decide on an addiction treatment program, it may offer one or several of the following payment options:

 - Health insurance benefits